Mrfrey14/salesforceDev/Setup-Uncrustify-Code-Formatting-for-Apex-and-Javascript-in-Visual-Studio-Code.md

 1) Install [Chocolatey Package Manager](https://www.liquidweb.com/kb/how-to-install-chocolatey-on-windows/) or [NPM](https://nodejs.org/en/download/)

-2) Install [Uncrustify](https://chocolatey.org/packages/uncrustify) by running windows powershell as an admin and entering the following command if using chocolatey package manager : `choco install uncrustify ` or `npm i uncrustify` if using npm
+2) Install [Uncrustify](https://chocolatey.org/packages/uncrustify) by running windows powershell as an admin and entering the following command if using chocolatey package manager : `choco install uncrustify ` or if you use npm run this command `npm i uncrustify`

 3) Install the [Uncrustify Visual Studio Code plugin](https://marketplace.visualstudio.com/items?itemName=LaurentTreguier.uncrustify)